 Umeh wins Anambra Central Rerun election

+Earlier, Dr Nkwachukwu Orji, Resident Electoral Commissioner of INEC in Anambra, thanked all stakeholders including the electorate, poll officials, observers and journalists for contributing to the success and peaceful conduct of the election.(NAN)

-The post Umeh wins Anambra Central Rerun election appeared first on The Herald Nigeria Newspaper.
+The post Umeh wins Anambra Central Rerun election appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share